 The latest entry into the ultrasonicator class is the Active Motif PIXUL Multi-Sample Sonicator, which was designed to address the limitations of previous multi-sample sonication technologies.
 PIXUL uses an array of multiple transducers and lenses to focus ultrasonic energy to each sample well, allowing it to sonicate up to 96 samples at the same time using common and inexpensive 96-well cell culture plates.

 The power of PIXUL was demonstrated in a recent Nucleic Acids Research article that compared it head-to-head with the competition, and found that it more than held its own.
-According to Active Motif Product Manager Dana Meents, “PIXUL is perfect for simultaneous sonication of multiple sample types within a single run, as well as the optimization of sonication conditions for new sample types since up to 12 different sonication programs can be used in each run.
-Based on that, we believe that the PIXUL sonication platform really is the best instrument available for high-throughput chromatin shearing.”
+According to Active Motif Product Manager Dana Meents, “PIXUL is perfect for simultaneous sonication of multiple sample types within a single run, as well as the optimization of sonication conditions for new sample types since up to 12 different sonication programs can be used in each run.”

 The Shearing Breakdown